juriadams/league-toolkit/README.md

 ## Development Progress

-You can see what we're currently working on and what's still left to do on our ["Projects"-page](https://github.com/4dams/LeagueToolkit/projects/1).
+You can see what we're currently working on and what's still left to do on this repositorys [project page](https://github.com/4dams/LeagueToolkit/projects/1).

 ## Disclaimer